 But the big difference is that the new Garmin Forerunner 945 is moving more towards being a LIFESTYLE watch.
 It’s become that 935-Plus model we never had which means that it now has MUSIC, MAPS and PAYMENTS.
 There’s no need to take it off your wrist other than to charge it.

-That’s enough to make me pre-order one but I appreciate you are probably a more discerning tech buyer than me so here are headlines followed by the details.
+That was enough to make me order one (no Garmin freebies here) but I appreciate you are probably a more discerning tech buyer than me so here are headlines followed by the details.